microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

     PIPELINE_ID=$(az pipelines show --name "Cobalt-Hello-World-Pipeline" --query id)
     ```

+Execute the list command to find the Variable Group IDs created earlier.
+Make note of the IDs as they will need to be added to the build pipeline definition.

+    ```bash
+    az pipelines variable-group list
+    ```
     For the workaround, you'll be manually editing the builddef.json file to add the variable group references.
 At the end of the file, you should see the line `"variableGroups" : null`.
 Replace the value with the following, replacing the variable group ID placeholders (`0`) with those from the above command for the Infrastructure Pipeline Variables group and DevInt Environment Variables group:
     ```bash
     "variableGroups": [